 - Enterprise architect / solutions architect for more technically savvy data analysts: Bringing the data-oriented interface to solutions paradigm

 - Functional business partner as a HR / Finance or other line functions: Management consultant firms are also often staffed by good DAs at the mid-career level.

 - Data Scientist: A natural path whereby developing predictive models and data centric pipelines

 Regardless of which industry you work in, or which path you take: you still need to take the next steps and join a program that helps you get the particular software skills you need, in the shortest amount of time reasonable possible.

-Our new Data Analyst program is designed for working professionals like you, to get you up-skilled in as little as five weeks.
+Our new Clinical Data Science program is designed for working professionals like you, to get you up-skilled.
 Plus, we're currently offering great early-bird discounts.
-Join us for our upcoming information session on Career Prospects as Data Analyst to learn more.
+Join us for our upcoming information session on Career in Clinical Data Science to learn more.